Social impact of the COVID-19 pandemic in the United States: Xenophobia and racism

 Since the beginning of the COVID-19 pandemic, a major concern amongst the American population has been the rapid proliferation of the virus.
 This fear, promoted by skewed media coverage, has manifested in more frequent acts of xenophobia and racism towards the Asian-American community in the United States.
 COVID-19 originated in China and by proxy Chinese and Asian Americans were subjected to a large rise in hate crimes and instances of xenophobia and racism.
-In 2020 alone, law enforcement in NYC observed a ninefold increase in the number of hate crimes reported by Asian-Americans; in Los Angeles County, these hate crimes have increased by 15%.
+In 2020 alone, law enforcement in NYC observed a ninefold increase in the number of hate crimes reported by Asian-Americans; in Los Angeles County, these hate crimes increased by 15%.
 A hate crime can come in many forms, including verbal harassment, shunning, physical assault, civil rights violations, online harassment, and more.
-These hate crimes are having greater effects on the Asian American community in the U.S., as many are facing workplace discrimination and are losing their jobs.
-Additionally, the perpetration of discrimination via online sources, social media, and more has allowed hate crimes to become increasingly “common, uncontrolled and unreported.”
-These actions have immense and detrimental impacts to the safety, mental health, and security of the victims, as well as growing feelings of isolation and fear.
+These hate crimes had greater effects on the Asian American community in the U.S., as many faced workplace discrimination and lost their jobs.
+Additionally, the perpetration of discrimination via online sources, social media, and more allowed hate crimes to become increasingly "common, uncontrolled and unreported."
+These actions had immense and detrimental impacts to the safety, mental health, and security of the victims, as well as growing feelings of isolation and fear.

-Historical Context of Xenophobia and Racism Towards Asian Americans
+Historical context of xenophobia and racism towards Asian Americans

 Overall, these attacks represent a continuation of xenophobic attacks on Chinese Americans that has gone on for over 150 years.
-The pandemic has brought to light the ways in which older and persistent ideas of Orientalism, or the prominent idea of the 18th and 19th centuries that those of European descent are better than non-Europeans, as well as white supremacy continue to influence the actions of many individuals.
-The COVID-19 pandemic has allowed for the continued and exacerbated “othering” of the Asian-American community, where they have been scapegoated and related to danger and fear because of their race.
+The pandemic brought to light the ways in which older and persistent ideas of Orientalism, or the prominent idea of the 18th and 19th centuries that those of European descent are better than non-Europeans, as well as white supremacy continue to influence the actions of many individuals.
+The COVID-19 pandemic allowed for the continued and exacerbated "othering" of the Asian-American community, where they have been scapegoated and related to danger and fear because of their race.